cloudfoundry/postgres-release/README.md

-databases.databases | A list of databases and associated properties to create when Postgres starts databases.databases[n].name | Database name databases.databases[n].citext | If `true` the citext extension is created for the db databases.databases[n].run_on_every_startup | A list of SQL commands run at each postgres start against the given database as `vcap` databases.roles | A list of database roles and associated properties to create databases.roles[n].name | Role name databases.roles[n].password | Login password for the role databases.roles[n].permissions| A list of attributes for the role.
-For the complete list of attributes, refer to [ALTER ROLE command options](https://www.postgresql.org/docs/9.4/static/sql-alterrole.html). databases.tls.certificate | PEM-encoded certificate for secure TLS communication databases.tls.private_key | PEM-encoded key for secure TLS communication databases.max_connections | Maximum number of database connections databases.log_line\_prefix | The postgres `printf` style string that is output at the beginning of each log line.
+databases.databases | A list of databases and associated properties to create when Postgres starts databases.databases[n].name | Database name databases.databases[n].citext | If `true` the citext extension is created for the db databases.databases[n].run\_on\_every_startup | A list of SQL commands run at each postgres start against the given database as `vcap` databases.roles | A list of database roles and associated properties to create databases.roles[n].name | Role name databases.roles[n].password | Login password for the role.
+If not provided, SSL certificate authentication is assumed for the user. databases.roles[n].common_name| The cn attribute of the certificate for the user.
+It only applies to SSL certificate authentication. databases.roles[n].permissions| A list of attributes for the role.
+For the complete list of attributes, refer to [ALTER ROLE command options](https://www.postgresql.org/docs/9.4/static/sql-alterrole.html). databases.tls.certificate | PEM-encoded certificate for secure TLS communication databases.tls.private_key | PEM-encoded key for secure TLS communication databases.tls.ca | PEM-encoded certification authority for secure TLS communication.
+Only needed to let users authenticate with SSL certificate. databases.max_connections | Maximum number of database connections databases.log_line\_prefix | The postgres `printf` style string that is output at the beginning of each log line.
 Default: `%m:` databases.collect_statement\_statistics | Enable the `pg_stat_statements` extension and collect statement execution statistics.
 Default: `false`